Daycares hope for federal funding so they can provide for parents

 ROCHESTER, N.Y.
-(WROC) – Senator Kirsten Gillibrand and Lt.
-Gov. Kathy Hochul are announcing they’re asking for $50-billion in federal funds to help childcare services reopen.
+(WROC) — Senator Kirsten Gillibrand and Lt.
+Gov. Kathy Hochul announced that they’re asking for $50 billion in federal funds to help childcare services reopen.

-So we spoke with childcare providers today who tell us enrollment is down and help from the federal government is necessary.
+Childcare providers say enrollment is down and help from the federal government is necessary.

 “I’m concerned for all of our financial well-being over the next year, we’re just facing some serious challenges with this,” said Diana Singer, owner of Kids First Childcare.